austintgriffith/web2-to-web3-curriculum/week1/week-1-notes.md

 ## 👩‍🔬 Becoming A Power User

-The first step to starting out as a developer in the web3 ecosytem is to first become a Power User!
-You should start by getting hands-on & using the tools which will give you a much greater understanding of what you can do and what the crypto space is all about.
-In this section we're talking about the tools in the crypto space, using them and helping you become an Ethereum power user.
+The first step to starting as a developer in the web3 ecosystem is first to become a Power User!
+You should begin by getting hands-on & using the tools which will give you a much greater understanding of what you can do and what the crypto space is all about.
+In this section, we're talking about the tools in the crypto space, using them and helping you become an Ethereum power user.

 ## Day 2: Wallets

 #### Crypto Wallets

-A **crypto wallet** is what allows you to talk to the blockchain network.
+As a user, it all starts with a [crypto wallet](https://www.coinbase.com/learn/crypto-basics/what-is-a-crypto-wallet), which is what allows you to talk to the blockchain.
 It gives you the tools you need to interact with cryptocurrencies.
-Examples of cryptocurrency wallets are Metamask, Ledger, Rainbow.

-A crypto wallet generates a private key and a public key.
-The main functionality of a crypto wallet is to store your keys and sign transactions.
+A crypto wallet generates a private & public key.
+A crypto wallet's main functionality is storing the keys and signing transactions.

--	A public key, as the name indicates is public.
-If you give your public address or associated crypto addresses, then people can send you cryptocurrencies.
+- 🔓 A **public key**, as the name indicates, is public.
+If you give someone your public address, they can send you cryptocurrencies.
--	🔐 A private key is like your password.
-You should keep it safe and never share it with anyone.
+- 🔐 A **private key** is like your password.
+You should keep it safe and NEVER share it with anyone.
 Anyone with your private key has full access to your wallet.
-Its just 256 digit binary number.
-It’s hard to remember and store this number, thats where seed pharses come in.
+It's hard to remember and store this number; that's where seed phrases come in.
+It's a phrase generated from the private key that's human-readable and easier to store.

-A mnemonic (also known as a seed phrase) is a way to restore your private key.
-It's is a 12-word combination which can be used generate private keys.
-Seed phrases creates a convienet way to save to restore your crypto wallet.

-Note: do not share your seed phrase or private key with anyone!
-Whomever has access to these, has full access to your account.

-Types of crypto wallets: **Custodial Wallets vs Non-Custodial Wallets**
+There are Custodial Wallets vs Non-Custodial Wallets.

--	Custodial Wallets: A third-party (generally an exchange such as Coinbase, Binance, Robinhood) has your private keys and signs transactions on your behalf.
-You trust the third party to hold the keys for you.
+- ** Custodial Wallets** : A third-party (generally an exchange such as Coinbase, Binance, or Robinhood) has your private keys and signs transactions on your behalf.
+You trust the third party to hold your keys and give them your information.
--	Non-Custodial Wallets: The user owns the private keys of the non-custodial wallet.
-Unlike a custodial wallet, there is no third party in between.
-Therefore, the user is the only person that has the private key and/or seed phrase.
-There is no customer servie for non- custodial wallets and no one should ask you seed phrase or private keys.
+- ** Non-Custodial Wallets** : The user owns the private keys; there is no third party in between.
+Therefore, the user is the only person with the private key and/or seed phrase; no one else should have this information.

+On a custodial wallet, you have limited functionality.
+You can do what the platform allows you to do, mainly to buy and sell coins/tokens.
+However, when you want to play a crypto game, this is generally not possible.

+🌟 One of the most popular non-custodial crypto wallets is [Metamask](https://metamask.io/), head over to the website to set up your wallet.
+Another popular wallet is [Rainbow](https://rainbow.me/), that's a mobile wallet.

+After you've set up Metamask, you can see your public address on the top.
+This is like your bank account number; it's a public account number you can share to receive funds.

 #### Transactions

 Everything you do on ethereum is a transaction.
 For example, when you send some tokens from one account to another it will be addded to the ledger as a transaction.

-[Etherscan](https://etherscan.io/) is a block explorer for Etherum which records all the transactions to display them in a easy way.
+[Etherscan](https://etherscan.io/) is a block explorer for Ethereum, which records all the transactions and display them in an easy way.

 #### Gas Fees

-Every transaction on the blockchain has a cost.
-So when you want to send tokens you need to pay the price called **gas fee**.
-Gas is the measure of the unit to denote the cost for a transaction.
-Accordingly, gas fees are the fees that are paid to the network to process the transactions.
+There will be a transaction fee associated with making the transfer.
+This is called a [Gas Fee.](https://ethereum.org/en/developers/docs/gas/) Every transaction on the blockchain has a cost.
+So when you want to send tokens, you need to pay the price called the gas fee.
+Gas is the unit's measure to denote the transaction cost.

 On Ethereum, gas fees are paid in ETH and denoted in gwei.